Vietnam.vn - Nền tảng quảng bá Việt Nam

 HeritageHeritage19/02/2025

 Mat weaving has been around for hundreds of years and continues to develop.
-To weave a mat, people in Phu Tan have to undertake many steps from planting sedge, harvesting sedge, bringing sedge to the factory by many means, including dragging bundles of sedge along the river to save on labor and materials.
+To weave a mat, people in Phu Tan have to undertake many steps from planting sedge, harvesting sedge, and transporting sedge to the factory by many means, including dragging bundles of sedge along the river to save on labor and materials.

 According to the people of Phu Tan village, cutting sedge is the hardest part because sedge is grown in salty, muddy, and muddy water.
 Fresh sedge is already heavy, and being submerged in water makes it even heavier, so pulling the sedge onto a raft and pushing it to shore takes a lot of effort.